grauwoelfchen/cia/README.md

 ===========

-This is tiny app as checker of ip address. return string contain current ip address like [dyndns.org](http://checkip.dyndns.org/).
+This is tiny app as checker of ip address.
+Checkip app returns just string contain current ip address of client like [dyndns.org](http://checkip.dyndns.org/).

 It's tiny app on Sinatra with Haml and Sass.
 You can run at heroku.com.